-One of the objectives of the Agency is to become a global reference in the railway domain for technical matters and build its reputation of a solid, resilient and trustworthy organization.
+One of the objectives of the Agency is to become a global reference in the railway domain for technical matters and build its reputation of a solid, resilient, and trustworthy organization.
 To achieve that, the Agency will work on multiple fronts.
-It will support the EC in designing, implementing and monitoring the EU transport foreign policy.
+It will support the EC in designing, implementing, and monitoring the EU transport foreign policy.
 The Agency will also contribute to international standardization by strengthening its cooperation with European and international standardization organizations.
-The Agency will also disseminate its technical excellency via the ERA Academy, its dissemination and training service.
-Furthermore, the Agency will focus on the EC priorities in terms of technical and geographical areas, and will also provide the requested analyses and support. the Agency will also finalise its work on the IPA project in 2023.
+The Agency will also prepare dissemination contents and organise training sessions and other means of sharing the precious knowledge it has gathered.
+Furthermore, the Agency will focus on the EC priorities in terms of technical and geographical areas and will also provide the requested analyses and support.